 Deemed a human rights violation, Detroit’s water shut-off program is also deeply sedimented in the racial history of the city—a history that stretches back to the French colonization of indigenous territory where land and water were held and used in common and that encompasses the race-based inequalities that the city’s twentieth-century development at once relied upon and advanced.
 The water shut-off program, which has primarily targeted working-class and poor Black communities, is one of the manifold forms that this history has taken in the present.

 The demand for the recognition of water as a human right, then, can solicit a still larger demand for the recognition of the ongoing structural exclusion of Black communities from American political, social, and economic life.
 Water is a human right because it is necessary for life, but water is also a material that, in Gaston Bachelard’s words, “remembers the dead”—here, the Black dead of past and present who are not redeemed by, and even accompany, calls for rights and justice.

-Creative Cities Fellow, Stanford Arts Institute, and Associate Professor of Architecture, University of Michigan
+Andrew Herscher, Creative Cities Fellow, Stanford Arts Institute, and Associate Professor of Architecture, University of Michigan